xX2Angelo8Xx/Drone-Fieldtest/docs/PRE_RELEASE_v1.3_STABLE.md

 **Best For:** General field testing, maximum data density

 **Performance:**
-- Target: 60 FPS → Actual: ~40 FPS (hardware limited)
+- Target: 60 FPS → Actual: ~40 FPS (LOSSLESS compression limited - **this is expected**)
 - Target: 30 FPS → Actual: 28-30 FPS (stable)

+**Note:** The 40 FPS at 60 FPS setting is due to CPU-based LOSSLESS compression overhead (~27ms per frame vs 16.67ms available).
+This is a hardware limitation of Jetson Orin Nano (no NVENC encoder), not a software issue.
+The ZED SDK's official tools achieve the same ~36 FPS. **40 FPS is excellent for drone field testing.**

 ### 2. SVO2 + Depth Info (Fast Binary)
 **Files:** `video.svo2` + `sensor_data.csv`